 Now, you have a good camera and lens for travel photography.
 So, what else you should buy?
 Get a good camera bag, one that can hold your camera and lenses.

 It should be weatherproof and comfortable to carry.
 There should be sufficient padding inside the camera bag so that it can take minor hits and drops.
-You should ensure that your camera gear is safe inside the camera bag.
+You must ensure that your camera gear is safe inside the camera bag.

 There are many varieties of camera bags like backpack type, sling type, trolley type, etc. You can choose one which you feel comfortable carrying.

 4. Shoot in Manual Mode

-Why shoot in Manual mode when I have a camera that is capable of capturing images in Auto mode.
+Why shoot in Manual mode when I have a camera that is capable of capturing images in Auto mode?
 It is true that your camera is capable of operating in Auto mode.
-But, it is not guaranteed that you get your desired image in that lighting conditions.
+But, there is no guarantee that you will get your desired image in that lighting conditions.

 In Auto mode, you don’t have any control over the camera settings.
-Your camera is taking full control of the situation and delivering you a picture, which should not be the case.
+Your camera will take full control of the situation and capture the scene, which should not be the case.

 You should get satisfied with the image you capture, which is possible in Manual mode.
 Don’t worry if you make mistakes initially.
 These mistakes will help you take consistent better photos later, once you learn from them.

 If you are entirely new to camera stuff, then go for the semi-automatic mode, Aperture Priority mode initially, and then switch to Manual mode later.

 5. Shoot in RAW format

 When you are traveling for photography to a place, you don’t want to go there again to recapture a scene, just because of the reason that you were not able to capture it right last time.
-Thus, you are losing your travel opportunity to a different location at that time.
-Never be in such a situation.
+Thus, you lose travel opportunities to a different location at that time.

 So, I recommend recording your images in RAW format.
 Shooting in RAW will ensure that you can make minor edits like white balance correction, recovering shadows or highlights, or basic sharpening and denoising your image without losing any details.